Shiva200505/Pro-Train-Training-Management-System/README.md

 - React team for the incredible frontend library
 - Express.js team for the robust backend framework

-## Screenshots

-[Include screenshots of key features here]

 ## Support

-For support, please email support@pro-train.com or open an issue in the repository.
+For support, please email shivam.sawant23@vit.edu or open an issue in the repository.

 ---
 © 2025 Pro-Train.
 All rights reserved.